Home - Bookapy Book Preview

 “Tarkal, you will stand down!” came a sharp female command from the doorway.

-“But Priestess Kina…” the leader began, but trailed off as the now clearly very angry petite woman in the doorway glared at him.
+“But Priestess Kina…” the leader began but trailed off as the now furious petite woman in the doorway glared at him.

-“You have been warned many times not to throw your non-existent authority around in this village!
+“You have often been warned not to throw your non-existent authority around this village!
 You are Baron Silvus’ bailiff in charge of his gamekeepers.
-You have no authority here and I will be reporting you to the Baron for this display as you’ve tried my patience once too often!”
+You have no authority here, and I will report you to the Baron for this display, as you’ve tried my patience once too often!”

 “Bitch!
-You may be the Priestess of the Lady, but you go too far in your threats,” he snarled, clearly angered beyond reason by her words, as well as fearful.
+You may be the Priestess of the Lady, but you go too far in your threats,” he snarled, clearly angered beyond reason by her words and fearful.

-There was a stunned silence other than the immediate shriek of pain from Tarkal which ended when the Priestess hit him with some sort of spell which put him to sleep and then seemingly healed his wrist.
+There was a stunned silence other than the immediate shriek of pain from Tarkal, which ended when the Priestess hit him with some spell which put him to sleep and then seemingly healed his wrist.

 “Take him to the Baron and report his actions.
 Inform the Baron to expect a visit and that an explanation will be required,” Kina ordered one of the subordinates.